linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 04 - Specific Factors and Income Distribution.md

 The Ricardian model of international trade developed in Chapter 3 illustrates the potential benefits from trade.
 In that model, trade leads to international specialization, with each country shifting its labor force from industries in which that labor is relatively inefficient to industries in which it is relatively more efficient.
 Because labor is the only factor of production in that model and it is assumed that labor can move freely from one industry to another, there is no possibility that individuals will be hurt by trade.
 The Ricardian model thus suggests not only that all countries gain from trade but also that every individual is made better off as a result of international trade because trade does not affect the distribution of income.
 In the real world, however, trade has substantial effects on the income distribution within each trading nation, so that in practice the benefits of trade are often distributed very unevenly.

 There are two main reasons why international trade has strong effects on the distribution of income.
 First, resources cannot move immediately or without cost from one industry to another—a short-run consequence of trade.
 Second, industries differ in the factors of production they demand.
 A shift in the mix of goods a country produces will ordinarily reduce the demand for some factors of production while raising the demand for others—a long-run consequence of trade.
-For

-both of these reasons, international trade is not as unambiguously beneficial as it appeared to be in Chapter 3.
+For both of these reasons, international trade is not as unambiguously beneficial as it appeared to be in Chapter 3.
 While trade may benefit a nation as a whole, it often hurts significant groups within the country in the short run and potentially, but to a lesser extent, in the long run.

 We describe in greater detail later in this chapter the politics of the U.S. restrictions on sugar imports.
 It is substantially more expensive to farm sugar cane in the United States than in tropical countries.
 Eliminating those restrictions would drastically lower the price of sugar in the United States, raising standards of living as a whole.
 But sugar cane farmers, along with corn and beet farmers (crops that are used to produce sweeteners that substitute for sugar cane), would be hurt by freer trade: This would lead to lower prices for their crops in the United States.
 Those farmers could switch to other crops or find jobs in other sectors, but those transitions would be difficult and costly.
 Not surprisingly, those farmers are vehemently opposed to removing the sugar import restrictions.
 And politicians representing those farm districts consistently vote to maintain those restrictions.

 A realistic analysis of trade must go beyond the Ricardian model to models in which trade can affect income distribution.
 In this chapter, we focus on the short-run consequences of trade on the income distribution when factors of production cannot move without cost between sectors.
 To keep our model simple, we assume that the sector-switching cost for some factors is high enough that such a switch is impossible in the short run.
 Those factors are specific to a particular sector.

-# LEARNING GOALS
+## Learning Goals

 After reading this chapter, you will be able to: